leonfullxr/Wireguard-Config/README.md

 - wg0-template-prekey.conf - template to generate a peer's wg0.conf with a preshared key

 ### Pre requirements
-1. Wireguard, installed on server and basic wg0 is configured.
+1. Wireguard, installed on server and basic wg0 is configured (https://www.wireguard.com/install/).
-2. qrencode, for more ease of use when generating and distributing client configurations.
+2. qrencode, for more ease of use when generating and distributing client configurations. (`apt install qrencode`)

 ##### add-client
 ###### Description